May consumer prices fall 0.1%, the third consecutive month

 Over the past year, consumer prices are up 0.1% and core prices are up 1.2%.

 Gasoline prices dropped 3.5% in May, their fifth straight decrease, and are down 33.8% over the past year.
+Clothing prices fell 2.3%, third straight drop, and are down 7.9% over the past year.

 Food prices rose 0.7% last month, and the price of housing rose 0.2%